-PSY9949: Human Lifespan Development (3)
+PSY9549: Dissertation III (3)

-This course covers the major theories of human lifespan development in relation to the psychological well-being of individuals.
-Students will engage in a comprehensive study of major theories of physical, cognitive, affective, and social development and their application to mental health counseling and psychological interventions.
-Through case studies and review of literature, students will understand the nature of the developmental needs and potential issues of individuals at each developmental stage of life.
-Students must successfully complete PSY 9949 and PSY 9950 before moving into final dissertation phase.
+Dissertation III is the final block of required dissertation writing.
+It yields the last two chapters of the dissertation (chapters four or five) and completes the document.
+Credit is awarded when the student successfully presents his/her research findings and recommendations and submits the fully edited and approved dissertation to his/her Dissertation Committee.
+PREREQUISITE: Approval of advisor major theories of physical, cognitive, affective, and social development and their application to mental health counseling and psychological interventions.
+Students will relate developmental theory to real life developmental issues and to the understanding of learning and personality development.
+Through case studies and review of literature, students will understand the nature of the developmental needs and potential issues of individuals and families at each developmental stage of life.
 PREREQUISITE: Permission of program director.